 - Right to data portability: to receive personal data concerning you, which you have provided us, in a structured, commonly used and machine-readable format.
 This also encompasses the right to transmit such data to another controller.
 This right may be exercised when relying on consent or the performance of a contract as a legal basis.

 - Right to object: on grounds relating to your particular situation, you may object, at any time, to the processing which is based on the performance of a task carried out in public interest or on legitimate interests pursued by us.
 When you object to the processing, we shall no longer process your personal data unless: (i) it is possible to demonstrate compelling legitimate grounds for the processing, (ii) for the establishment, exercise or defence of legal claims or (iii) when the processing is necessary for the performance of a task carried out for reasons of public interest.

 - Right to withdraw your consent: at any time, without affecting the lawfulness of processing based on consent before its withdrawal.

 In order to exercise your rights regarding your personal data, you may do so by contacting our Data Protection Officer (“DPO”) by e-mail at email@example.com.

 Lastly, you also have the right to lodge a complaint with a supervisory authority, in particular, in the Member State of your habitual residence, place of work or place of the alleged infringement, if you consider that the processing of your personal data infringes the GDPR.

 9. Updates to this notice

 We may update this Notice to accurately reflect any changes.
-When changes are made to this Notice, we will change the “last updated” date at the bottom of this Notice.
 We recommend that you check this page regularly to stay informed of any changes to this Notice or any of our other notices and policies.